Analysis | Early takeaways from Day 2 of Judge Jackson’s confirmation hearing

 Jackson would be the first justice in decades to have experience defending people accused of crimes, though the court regularly hears cases in which convicted criminals’ lives are in their hands.
 (Normally, presidents pick people who have experience on the opposite side of the courtroom, as prosecutors.)

-Republicans have used her relatively unusual background — plus the fact liberal groups support Jackson — to argue she is soft on crime.
+Republicans have used her relatively unusual background — plus the fact liberal groups support Jackson — to argue that she is soft on crime.
 It is a potentially potent political attack, given that Republicans see rising crime rates across the nation as a major midterm issue.

 Jackson, led by Democratic senators, spent a good chunk of her morning explaining what a public defender is, her work defending Guantánamo Bay detainees and — notably — how she appreciates the role of police.